Skip to main content Skip to navigation

 Supply Chain and Logistics Management students at the University of Warwick

-Explore our Supply Chain and Logistics Management taught Master's degree.
+Find out more about our Supply Chain and Logistics Management taught Master's degree at Warwick

-Supply Chain and Logistics Management MSc is designed for graduates looking to work within logistics and supply chain management across a variety of business sectors.
-WMG will develop your skills to manage and improve service, operational and supply chain processes, and conduct market analysis.
+Our Supply Chain and Logistics Management MSc is designed for graduates looking to work within logistics and supply chain management across a variety of business sectors.
+In the multidisciplinary WMG department, you will develop your skills to manage and navigate the complexities of supply networks, relationships, and integrated business functions.

 This course is accredited by the Chartered Institute of Purchasing and Supply (CIPS) and The Chartered Institute of Logistics and Transport (CILT).